Drinking game: Speed

 Many pub or bar games involve competitive drinking for speed.
 Examples of such drinking games are Edward Fortyhands, boat races, beer bonging, shotgunning, flippy cup (a team-based speed game), and yard.
 Some say that the most important skill to improving speed is to relax and take fewer but larger gulps.
 There are a variety of individual tactics to accomplishing this, such as bending the knees in anticipation, or when drinking from a plastic cup, squeezing the sides of the cup to form a more perfect funnel.

 Athletic races involving alcohol including the beer mile, which consists of a mile run with a can of beer consumed before each of the four laps.
 A variant is known in German speaking countries as Bierkastenlauf (beer crate running) where a team of two carries a crate of beer along a route of several kilometers and must consume all of the bottles prior to crossing the finish line.

 Skill

 Some party and pub games focus on the performance of a particular act of skill, rather than on either the amount a participant drinks or the speed with which they do so.
 Examples include beer pong, quarters, chandeliers (also known as gauchoball, rage cage, stack cup), caps, polish horseshoes, pong, baseball, and beer darts.

 Pub golf involves orienteering and pub crawling together.

 A unique drinking game is made in the tavern Oepfelchammer in Zürich, Switzerland.
-It is called "Balkenprobe" and one has therefore to climb up a beam at the ceiling and move to another beam and then to drink a glass of wine with the head hanging down.
+It is called "Balkenprobe" and which involves climbing up a beam at the ceiling and moving to another beam and then to drink a glass of wine with the head hanging down.

+Luck

+Party games like the Korean apateu are mostly luck, as it has the players stack their hands, after which the leader shouts out a number, and whoever has their hand at that position in the stack will drink.